Foods For Goldfish-What Are The Best Food Options?

 Feeding in winter depends on how low your water temperatures get.

-Live food, apart from earthworms, will be hard to find unless you live somewhere like Hawaii.
+Apart from earthworms, live food, will be hard to find unless you live somewhere like Hawaii.

 Cut back on feeding as the fish show less interest in food as the water temperature drops.
 Dry or gel food will be adequate at this time of year if your fish show any interest at all.